GeorginaCarlisle/take-control-frontend-app/TESTING.md

 | | TakeAction page in desktop | | |
 | unknown route | Page not found page | | |

-Note: All pages show an alert linked to ...
+Note: All pages show an alert linked to the noscript element from index.html with contents: You need to enable JavaScript to run this app.

 ### Text contrast levels